Definition of Quality Management Planning

 The objective of achieving superior quality management planning is to attained through classifying it into further four categories which include quality planning, assurance control, and improvement.

 - Quality planning is the foremost step in attaining quality management process.
 It helps in identifying the areas that need improvement and the way and means to achieve the desired goals.
 It also encompasses the quality assurance and controls part of total quality management.
-Basically, quality management planning is the first step and gives a roadmap for the further processes.
+Basically, it is the first step and gives a roadmap for the further processes.

 - Quality Assurance is the combination of processes, techniques that help in identifying the means of achieving the desired level of quality for a particular product or service.
 It helps in identifying the lags in the already established processes so that the objective of attaining unswerving quality can be achieved.